agapebondservant/llm-demo/README.md

 #### Prequisites:
 [] helm

-1. Build the postgresml-enabled Postgres instance image (if not already built):
+1. Build the postgresml-enabled Postgres instance image (NOTE: Skip if already built; also, must build on a network with sufficient bandwidth - example, might run into issues behind some VPNs):
 ```
 source .env
 scripts/build-postgresml-baseimage.sh